Quad-monitor floor stand

 3 Parts Ballast sand, 2 parts cement, 1 part water

 It was a bit awkward to get the concrete under the plate.
-I found it easiest to just work it under by hand, then add more around the edges.
+I found it easiest to work it by hand, then add more around the edges.

-Once it was pretty full (I ran out of the mix) I covered it over with plastic wrap, to reduce evaporation.
+Once it was pretty full (I ran out of the mix), I covered it with plastic wrap to reduce evaporation.

-In order to ensure the surface was hard, and stop any cracking, I visited it a couple of times a day for about three days, spraying on more water, before re-covering.
-The water is necessary, to ensure the hydration reaction completes, and the concrete fully cures.
+To ensure the surface was hard and stop any cracking, I visited it a couple of times a day for about three days, spraying on more water before re-covering.
+The water is necessary to ensure the hydration reaction completes and the concrete fully cures.

 Whack it in and bash it flat, cover with clingfilm and leave it for a few days